 When showcasing your technical skills, consider the following:

 - Illustrate your ability level.
 Give employers a clear idea of your proficiencies.
-Use language like master, expert, proficient or experienced alongside your skill sets to show your knowledge.
+Use language like master, expert, proficient or experienced alongside your skillsets to show your knowledge.
 However, be sure to avoid chart visualizations.
-Your resume should have a simple layout to reduce issues when submitting your resume through an Applicant Tracking System (ATS).
+Your resume should have a simple layout to reduce issues when submitting your STEM resume through an Applicant Tracking System (ATS).

-It’s also important to note that you should only list skills you can speak to with evidence and experience during an interview.
-The last thing you want is for an employer to ask you about your familiarity with a skill set listed on your resume that you’ve only actually dabbled in once.
+It’s also important to note that you should only list skills you can speak to with experience during an interview.
+The last thing you want is an employer asking you about your familiarity with a skillset listed on your resume that you’ve only actually dabbled in once.